 The options for vehicle donations to support the National Corvette Museum are many.
-Naturally, stock, original un-restored, vintage, rare, classic or show cars carry the greatest value, but even an ‘everyday’ vehicle can generate support for the Museum.
+Stock, original un-restored, vintage, rare, classic or show cars carry the greatest value, but even an ‘everyday’ vehicle can generate support for the Museum.

 The Donation Process:

-- The Museum Display Committee will review the Vehicle Donation Form, and Connie will call to make arrangements to complete the donation paperwork and make delivery arrangements.
+- The Museum Collections Committee will review the Artifact Questionnaire Form, and the Registrar will notify you of the Committee’s decision and complete the donation paperwork and make delivery arrangements.

 - Donors are responsible for an appraisal if one is desired.